Alejo & Valentina: Valentina

 Valentina is a 22-year-old woman married to Alejo.
 She is 1.75 meters tall (5'9).
 Her favorite football team is Boca Juniors.
 Valentina is based on Alejandro Szykula's ex-girlfriend.

-Valentina always wears a pink dress.
-She has white skin, long, dark hair and is inexpressive, speaking with the same tone no matter what the situation.
-She is skilled at martial arts and proficient in the use of the katana.
-She's also incredibly strong.
+She has white skin, long dark hair, and an inexpressive demeanor, speaking in the same tone no matter the situation.
+She is incredibly strong, skilled in martial arts, and proficient with the katana.
 She would like to be a dancer when she is older.

 According to a story El Viejo told in Episode 1, La vida misma (Life as it is, or Life Itself), a stork which was meant to deliver the baby Valentina was abducted by aliens, leaving Valentina to fall out of the sky and into a rubbish lorry in Papapipa.
 As the lorry crosses a bridge, a helicopter crashes, destroying both the lorry and the bridge.
 Valentina falls into a sewer and is carried to the beach where she meets the baby Alejo.
 It is never revealed if this story is true or not as in Episode 15 Darth Baston (Darth Cane) and the TV episode Darth Baston EXTENDED (Darth Cane EXTENDED), El Viejo claims that he is Alejo's father.